Last Updated on July 22, 2021 by Maggie Sutton

 A home appraisal is when a professional, third-party appraiser goes through your home to assess its true market value.
 This is different from the home inspection in that an inspector is looking for structural issues and other potential problems on behalf of the buyer.
 But an appraisal is meant to ensure the lender’s loan is secured by the value of the property.

-In other words, the buyer may have agreed to pay $200,000 for your home, but if the appraiser says it’s only worth $180,000, the bank won’t issue the mortgage and the deal might not go through.
+In other words, the buyer may have agreed to pay $200,000 for your home, but if the appraiser says it’s only worth $180,000, the bank won’t issue the mortgage for more than that, and the deal might fall through.

 When Does a Home Appraisal Happen?

 In most cases, the home appraisal occurs after you’ve accepted an offer and the home inspection has been completed.
 Many lenders want the appraisal done within a week of the completed inspection.
-You’ll have to coordinate with the appraisal company and the timing is important because you’ll need time to properly prepare for the home appraisal.
+You’ll have to coordinate the appointment with the appraisal company.
+The timing is important because you’ll need time to properly prepare for the home appraisal.

 Who Pays for the Cost of a Home Appraisal?